sparrell/Ogres/README.md

 The intent for the CAW in June would be for one or more Ogres instantiations to interact with
 - other PACE systems
 - "decision making" systems (per [IACD](https://www.iacdautomate.org/) paradigm).
-Ie the systems following the CACAO playbooks and sending the OpenC2 commands e.g. OIF-Orchestrator by HII.
+Ie the systems following the CACAO playbooks and sending the OpenC2 commands e.g. OIF-Orchestrator, [Foad](https://github.com/sparrell/Foad), ... .
-- the components whose "posture attributes" is being collected, stored, and evaluated (e.g. blinky, twinkly, yuuki, OIF-device, ...)
+- the components whose "posture attributes" are being collected, stored, and evaluated (e.g. blinky, twinkly, yuuki, OIF-device, (https://github.com/sparrell/Foad), ...)

 See [FAQ](./FAQ.md) for more info about Ogres.
 BTW the reason for putting in FAQ (instead of here in README)